Starting Plants Indoors From Seeds

 Transplant into the garden on cloudy days if possible.
 In warm, sunny weather, cover the new transplants with newspaper tents or some other type of shading for two or three days or until they are well established.
 Water plants as needed, making sure to apply water at the base of the plants until roots have had time to develop more fully.

-Written by Ray R. Rothenberger, Department of Horticulture
+Original author: Ray R. Rothenberger, Department of Horticulture

 Audio clip 1